Skip to main content

 Pulk eyes fourth title

-For Sarah Pulk, if it wasn’t for Covid, she might not be where she is today: One of the top girls wrestlers in the state.
+For Sarah Pulk, if it wasn’t for COVID, she might not be where she is today: One of the top girls wrestlers in the state.

 Pulk, a junior 190-pounder at Badger/Greenbush-Middle River, remained on pace for her fourth-consecutive state championship with a pair of victories Friday.
 Pulk, one of three wrestling Pulk sisters (Emily is a seventh-grader and Maddie a freshman) has been one of the most dominant girl wrestlers in its young history.
 Over the course of her high school career, which already includes three state titles, Pulk compiled a 92-3 record.
 She’s 31-0 this season.